Social media as a news source: Relationship to traditional news sources

-Unlike traditional news platforms such as newspapers and news shows, social media platforms, such as Facebook, Twitter, Instagram, Snapchat, and WhatsApp, allow people without professional journalistic backgrounds to create news and cover events that news agencies might not cover.
+Unlike traditional news platforms such as newspapers and news shows, social media platforms allow people without professional journalistic backgrounds to create news and cover events that news agencies might not cover.
 Social media users may read a set of news that differs slightly from what newspaper editors prioritize in the print press.
-A 2019 study found Facebook and Twitter users are more likely to share politics, public affairs, and visual media news.
-Social media users may circulate more negative news.
+A 2019 study found that Facebook and Twitter users are more likely to share politics, public affairs, and visual media news.
+Typically social media users circulate more towards posting about negative news.
 A study of tweets found that while optimistic-sounding and neutral-sounding tweets were equally likely to express certainty or uncertainty, the pessimistic tweets were nearly twice as likely to appear certain of an outcome than uncertain.
 These results could imply that posts of a more pessimistic nature that are also written with an air of certainty are more likely to be shared or otherwise permeate groups on Twitter.
 A similar bias towards negativity has developed on Facebook, where internal memos revealed that an algorithm built to promote "meaningful social interaction" actually incentivized publishers to promote negative and sensational news.
-Biases towards negativity need to be considered when the utility of new media is addressed, as the potential for human opinion to over-emphasize any particular news story is greater despite general improvement.
+Biases towards negativity need to be considered when the utility of new media is addressed, as the potential for human opinion to overemphasize any particular news story is greater despite general improvement.

 In order to compete in this rapidly changing technological environment, there has been an upheaval of traditional news sources onto online spaces.
 The production and circulation of newspaper prints have continued to globally decline in accordance with the increasing presence of news outlets on social media.
 Prominent platforms such as Twitter and Facebook have been key in engaging users through the integration of journalistic news into their newsfeeds.
 This feature has now become a foundational part of these apps' interfaces.

 Social media incentivizes both legacy news brands and individual professional journalists to share their reporting and interact with audiences on social platforms to boost engagement.
 However, most people who consume news on social media report that accessing news is not their main motivation for being on social media, but rather, they see and consume news incidentally.
 Nonetheless, informational interviews reveal that these consumers rely on being informed through social media.
 Some news consumers attest that a news brand's participation in social media does not improve their trust in the brand and that more in-depth reporting and more transparency about biases would improve trust instead.